worbis/apps-sdk/doc/tutorials/media_downloader.md

     <link rel="stylesheet" href="http://ajax.googleapis.com/ajax/libs/jqueryui/1.8.1/themes/base/jquery-ui.css" type="text/css" media="all">
     <ul id="items"></ul>

+You've probably noticed that we're not editing the `index.html` file sitting there in the root directory.
+This file is auto-generated for you based on the dependencies, javascript and css in your project. `html/index.html` gets put into `index.html` on load so that you don't need to worry about it (and can switch "views" if you so feel like it).

-Now, open `lib/list.js` so that we can add some javascript to populate that list.
+The `lib` directory is where all your javascript should go.
+Anything in that directory will get included as a script in `index.html`. `index.js` inside this directory is a little special.
+It will always be the last script loaded and should be where all the main loading logic for your program should go.
+Now, open `lib/index.js` so that we can add some javascript to populate that list.

     function render_item(item) {
         var template = [ "li", [ "a", { "href": "{{url}}" }, "{{title}}" ],